-- Two SPD Server name server ports, listenport and operport, as well as any other ports that are identified in SPDSNAME and SPDSOPER services. - Two SPDSSERV ports: listenport and operport, as well as any other ports that are identified in SPDSSERV SAS and SPDSSERV OPER services. - Any other ports that are defined in the MINPORTNO= and MAXPORTNO= range that is specified in the spdsserv.parm file.
+- Two SPD Server Name Server ports, listenport and operport, must be surfaced for access beyond the firewall.
+This is also true for any other ports that are identified in SPDSNAME and SPDSOPER services. - Two SPDSSERV ports: listenport and operport, as well as any other ports that are identified in SPDSSERV\SAS and SPDSSERV\OPER services. - Any other ports that are defined in the MINPORTNO= and MAXPORTNO= range that is specified in the spdsserv.parm file.